Blue Demon: Acting career

 Blue Demon first appeared in cameos in a couple of luchador films released in 1961–1962, "The Killers of Lucha Libre" and "Fury in the Ring", in which he was one of several wrestlers more or less in the background.
 But in 1964, Enrique Vergara, the producer of the then-successful Santo movies, decided to diversify by allowing the 42-year-old Blue Demon to star in a series of luchador films of his own.
 The plots of the Blue Demon films are thought to be extremely similar to those of Santo's films.
 Santo was asking for a salary increase at the time and Vergara wanted to cultivate a second movie star.
 From 1964 to 1979, Blue Demon starred in a total of 25 action/horror/science fiction films.
 Of those 25 films, Santo co-starred with him in nine of them.
 In three of his films, Blue Demon starred as the leader of a squadron of masked superheroes known as Los Campeones Justicieros (The Champions of Justice).
-Membership in the Champions included such legendary Mexican wrestling figures as Blue Demon, Mil Máscaras, Tinieblas, Rayo de Jalisco, El Medico Asesino, El Fantasma Blanco, El Avispon Escarlata and Superzan.
+Membership in the Champions included such legendary Mexican wrestling figures as Blue Demon, Mil Máscaras, Tinieblas, Rayo de Jalisco, El Médico Asesino, El Fantasma Blanco, El Avispon Escarlata and Superzan.
 In 1989, Blue Demon was the subject of a feature-length Mexican documentary entitled Blue Demon, the Champion (1989).

 Death

 Muñoz died just before noon on Saturday, December 16, 2000.
 He suffered a fatal heart attack on a park bench near a subway kiosk while on his way home from his regular morning training session at The Blue Demon Instituto Atletico, where he was teaching others his fighting skills.
 Although an attempt was made to get him to a hospital, he was unable to be revived.
 He was 78 years old.
-Blue Demon was buried wearing his trademark blue mask, which was never removed in public as he always kept his true identity a secret, but before becoming a wrestler, his face was shown when he was 20 years old.
+Blue Demon was buried wearing his trademark blue mask, which was never removed in public as he always kept his true identity a secret.